 Who is Adam?

-In a few words, I’m a hipster travel blogger & graphic designer.
-In 2010 I quit my job as a book designer in Boston, MA and set off on a round-the-world trip.
+In a few words, I’m a hipster travel blogger & one-time graphic designer.
+In 2010 I quit my job as a book designer in Boston, MA and set off on a trip around the world.
 Over the course of 15 months I visited more than a handful of countries from Morocco to Israel, India to Vietnam.
 (Read my reasons for wanting to travel around the world)

 Why did I set off on my trip around the world?
 Well, it all started with a short weekend trip to Reykjavik, Iceland in 2009…